‘I’m being forced to leave a job I love to go to a country I’ve never called home’

 Though Mr El Farra has gone through training and security checks to work as cabin crew, he would need a salary of at least £41,700 to be sponsored for a skilled worker visa to stay in the UK.

-His father, Dr Ehab el Farra, a professor of hospitality management in Saudi Arabia, said his son loved the UK and the family was “astonished” by the initial Home Office response.
+His father, Dr Ehab el Farra, a professor of hospitality management in Saudi Arabia, insisted his son loved the UK and the family was “astonished” by the initial Home Office response.

 His mother, Molly, also an academic, added: “It’s a big puzzle for us.
 He’s not allowed to live in Saudi Arabia with us unless he is a student or worker here.
 He cannot live with us because he is over 18.
 We are in this vicious cycle”.